Skip to main content

 If you prefer to order using a paper form you can bring the following to the surgery

 We are unable to take repeat prescription requests over the phone or by email.
-Doing this might cause your order to be delayed.
+Attempting to do so may cause your order to be delayed.
+There are certain clinical exemptions for email ordering:

 Collecting your prescription